 Raymond joined Watsi on February 1st, 2016.
-Three years ago, Raymond became the 2414th member to automatically support a new Watsi patient every month.
-Since then, 3,141 more people have become monthly donors!
-Raymond's most recent donation supported Khin, a woman from Burma, to fund a mass removal.
+Six years ago, Raymond joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Raymond's most recent donation supported Phwe, a 29-year-old homemaker from Burma, to fund a rod removal.

 Raymond has funded healthcare for 82 patients in 12 countries.